A face-to-face meeting is one of the first steps in any workers' compensation claim. An initial consultation allows an attorney to:

-- Read important documents,
+- Read and review important documents;

-- Discuss details of the case, and
+- Discuss the details of your claim;

-- Address a client's many concerns.
+- Address your questions and concerns.

 Each law firm has a different method of conducting meetings, but there are a few standard aspects of an initial consultation that a potential client should know about.

-What to Bring To An Initial Consulation for Workers' CompNew clients often wonder what they should bring to an initial consultation if they've never met with an attorney or case manager before.
-If you have any of the following, please bring them to the initial consultation:
+New clients often wonder what they should bring to an initial consultation if they've never met with an attorney or case manager before.

-- Correspondence from the Health Care Provider or Insurance Company: This is a very important part of a workers' comp claim.
+2) Correspondence from the Health Care Provider or Insurance Company: This is a very important part of a workers' comp claim.
 Dates and instructions can effect the outcome of a case, so be sure to alert your attorney whenever you are contacted in regards to your on-the-job injuries.

 3) First Report of Injury or Illness: This form is essential.
 Verbally notifying your employer of an on-the-job injury is enough to have it covered by Florida's workers' compensation system, but having the notice in writing is physical proof that you are following protocol.
 Bring a copy of this form so your attorney can see all of the names and contact information listed on it.